john-shefer/NetHole.3beta/README.md

       First of all, this forces data throttling to 3 bytes (see the "-t" option above).

-      Then, when a connection is attempted, LaBrea will force the connection into what is known as "persist" state.
+      Then, when a connection is attempted, NetHole will force the connection into what is known as "persist" state.
 In persist state, the connection NEVER times out.
 You'll literally hang onto the scanning thread until you stop or they stop.

-      Running unchecked, this could have a detrimental effect on your bandwidth, so LaBrea will make every effort to limit itself to the maximum bandwidth that you specify (in Kb/sec).
-If it can't capture a connection, LaBrea will still tarpit it.
+      Running unchecked, this could have a detrimental effect on your bandwidth, so NetHole will make every effort to limit itself to the maximum bandwidth that you specify (in Kb/sec).
+If it can't capture a connection, NetHole will still tarpit it.
 Note:
       It'll stay pretty NEAR your MAXBW number...
 YMMV.

 --log-bandwidth (-b)		      : Log bandwidth usage to syslog